graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 - ✍️ Editor: Can create and delete posts

 <!--
+- For our demo today, we needed to choose a domain that would showcase all these features effectively,
-- We chose a simple domain that everyone understands
+- a simple domain that everyone understands,
-- We'll have two services that we'll federate together
-- This is perfect for showing auth patterns with intuitive user roles or scopes
-- The real-time notifications will showcase our new EDFS feature -->
+- TODO: explain more about the services and relations -->

 ---
-layout: default
----

 # Workshop Flow

 What We'll Build Together

-### Part 1: Foundation (20 min)
+### Foundation

-- Create Users & Posts subgraphs (GraphQL Yoga)
+1. Create Users & Posts subgraphs (GraphQL Yoga)
-- Bootstrap Hive Gateway v2
+2. Bootstrap Hive Gateway v2

-### Part 2: Production Features (45 min)
+### Production Features

-- JWT authentication + field-level authorization
+3. JWT authentication + field-level authorization
-- HMAC signatures for subgraph security
+4. HMAC signatures for subgraph security
-- Event-Driven Federated Subscriptions
+5. Event-Driven Federated Subscriptions
-- Dynamic structured logging (change levels without restarts!)
+6. Dynamic structured logging (change levels without restarts!)

-### Part 3: Production Polish (15 min)
+### Production Polish

-- Security hardening (rate limits, depth limits)
+7. Security hardening (rate limits, depth limits)
-- Response caching & deduplication
+8. Response caching & deduplication
-- OpenTelemetry tracing → Jaeger
+9. OpenTelemetry tracing → Jaeger

 <!--
+- Okay, let me walk you through exactly how we're going to structure our time together
-- The flow will look like this
+- The flow will look like this:
 - First we get the foundation working with basic federation
 - Then we add the production features which are the meat of this workshop
-- Finally we polish it with enterprise-grade features
+- Finally we polish the gateway with enterprise-grade features
+- TODO: should we migrate to hive console?
-- The timeline is ambitious but totally achievable
+- The timeline is ambitious but totally achievable!
 -->

 ---
-layout: default
 zoom: 0.8
 ---